Overview of Hawaii Taxes

 Seniors can claim a larger home exemption.
 If you are 65 years or older, the exemption is $120,000.
 To claim the home exemption you must file an application with the Honolulu Real Property Assessment Division by September 30 of the year before you claim the exemption.
 However, you only need to do so once.
 After you have been deemed eligible for the exemption it will automatically be applied until you change residences.

-Property tax rates on the Big Island are even lower than those in Honolulu.
-Hawaii County’s average effective tax rate is just 0.25%.
+Property tax rates on the Big Island are low at an effective rate of just 0.28%.
 Part of the reason for that low rate is that homeowners in Hawaii County who qualify for the homeowner exemption are also eligible for a lower tax rate.

 One of the reasons for that-ultra low rate is Maui’s generous homeowner exemption.
 If you own and live in your primary residence in Maui County, you can receive an exemption of $200,000 on your home’s assessed value.
 For example, if your home has an assessed value of $350,000, you would pay taxes on just $150,000 of that.